Don's Party (film): Production

 Shooting began in January 1976 and took roughly five weeks, using a house in Westleigh as the main location.

 John Gorton played a cameo as himself as a tribute to his contribution in helping re-establish the Australian film industry.

-Box Office
+Box office

 Phillip Adams originally distributed the film himself.
 Don's Party grossed $871,000 at the box office in Australia, which is equivalent to $4,503,070 in 2009 dollars.

-Williamson rated the film highly saying it was "very well done".
+David Williamson rated the film highly saying it was "very well done".

 In popular culture

 The video clip to You Am I's 1998 single "What I Don't Know 'bout You" is a tribute to the film version of Don's Party.
-It features scenes from the movie re-enacted by noted Australian actors, including Stephen Curry, Ben Mendelsohn, Matt Day, Tania Lacy and Nadine Garner.
+It features scenes from the movie re-enacted by noted Australian actors, including Stephen Curry (Mack), Ben Mendelsohn (Don), Matt Day, Tania Lacy and Nadine Garner.